Thames and Severn Canal

 The Thames and Severn Canal is a canal in Gloucestershire in the south-west of England, which was completed in 1789.
 It was conceived as part of a cargo route from Bristol and the Midlands to London, linking England's two largest rivers for better trade.
 The route climbs the steep Cotswold escarpment through the Golden Valley, tunnels underneath the summit of the Cotswold Edge, and emerges near the source of the Thames.

 At its eastern end, it connects to the top of the navigable Thames at Inglesham Lock near Lechlade, while at its western end, it connects to the Stroudwater Navigation at Wallbridge near Stroud, and thence to the River Severn.
 It had one short arm (branch), from Siddington to the town of Cirencester.
 It includes Sapperton Tunnel, which when built was the longest canal tunnel in Britain, and remains the second-longest complete tunnel.
 There were always problems with water supply, as no reservoirs were built, while the summit section near the tunnel ran through porous limestone, and there were constant difficulties with leakage.
 Competition from the railways took much of the canal's traffic by the end of the 19th century, and most of the canal was abandoned in 1927, the remainder in 1941.

 Since 1972, the Cotswold Canals Trust has been working to restore both the canal and the Stroudwater Navigation to navigably re-link the Thames and the Severn.
 A number of the structures have been restored, and some sections are now in water.
 A major step forward occurred in 2003, when a bid was made to the Heritage Lottery Fund for £82 million to restore both canals.
-The bid and the project had to be split into smaller sections, but £11.9 million was awarded in 2006 for Phase 1A, which with matched funding has restored from 'The Ocean' at Stonehouse to Wallbridge on the Stroudwater Navigation, and from there to Stroud Brewery on the Thames & Severn.
-The Phase 1B reconnection to the national waterways network at Saul Junction is expected to be completed by 2025, welcoming arrivals by water into the Golden Valley for the first time in a century.
+The bid and the project had to be split into smaller sections, but £11.9 million was awarded in 2006 for Phase 1A, which with matched funding has restored from The Ocean at Stonehouse to Wallbridge on the Stroudwater Navigation, and from there to Stroud Brewery on the Thames and Severn Canal.
+The Phase 1B reconnection to the national waterways network at Saul Junction is expected to be completed by 2028, connecting the Severn with the Golden Valley for the first time in a century.

 In 2010, British Waterways gave Inglesham Lock to the Trust, and the Inland Waterways Association mounted a national campaign to fund its restoration (and 420 yd of canal above).
 To re-open the whole canal some major engineering obstacles will need to be overcome.